tdcosim/TDcoSim/docs/user_guide/user_guide_getting_started.md

 In this section, we describe how you can get started with using **TDcoSim** to conduct static or dynamic co-simulation studies for T & D systems with different DER penetration levels and various events.

-## 1. Setup TDcoSim
+## Setup TDcoSim
 Please install the software per installation instructions as the first step (Installation instructions for can be found [here](user_guide_installation.md#installation)).
 Make sure the system requirements are satisfied (System requirements can be found [here](user_guide_sys_requirements.md)).

-## 2. Configure T & D & DER models and simulation scenarios

-### Specify parameters
+### Invoking TDcoSim from command prompt
+Once TDcoSim has been successfully installed, we get access to the *tdcosimapp* from the command line.
+The *tdcosimapp* is to *TDcoSim* what *kubectl* is to *kubernetes*.
+The following functionalities are available through the *tdcosimapp*:

+1. Describe the location of folders containing logs, example configurations, T system models, D system models etc.: **tdcosim describe**
+2. Run test configurations: **tdcosim test**
+3. Create configuration template: **tdcosim template --templatePath "/path/to/save/template.json"**
+4. Validate user provided configuration, providing helpful hints to troubleshoot issues, if there are any.
+6. Run the co-simulation: **tdcosim run -c "/path/to/config.json"**
+7. Launch browser based dashboard to analyze the results: **tdcosim dashboard -o "/path/to/df-pickle.pkl"**
+7. Provide information/help about any top level declaration used in configuration file: **tdcosim info --configHelp** *configtype* (**psseConfig, openDSSConfig, simulationConfig, outputConfig, logging**)

+***
+***Note:*** The **tdcosimapp** can be invoked using the **tdcosim** command from the command line .

+***

+## Steps involved in a co-simulation
+### 1. Information required by TDcoSim
+1. Specify version of PSS/E (either PSS/E 33 or PSS/E 35)
-1. Specify parameters for the power system to be analyzed:
+2. Specify parameters for the power system to be analyzed:

    * Transmission system
         * Transmission system model (e.g. IEEE 118 bus system)
+          * Supported file formats:*.raw, *.dyr
         * Buses where distribution system models are attached
+        * Type of load model (static,ZIP,CLOD,CMLD).
+        * Presence of DER_A model
    * Distribution system
         * Distribution system model (e.g. IEEE 123 node feeder)
+          * Supported file formats:*.dss
-        * Solar PV penetration level as a fraction of the distribution system load
+        * Solar PV penetration level (fraction of the distribution system load)
+        * Scaling factor for power output from single DER model instance
-   * DER characteristics (optional)
+   * DER parameters  (optional)
+        * Type of DER model (fast DER or detailed DER)
         * DER voltage and power ratings (e.g. 50 kW, 175 V)
+        * DER interconnection standard during voltage anomaly (eg. IEEE 1547 Category II)
+        * Settings specific to detailed DER:
+          * DER configuration file path
-        * DER configuration ID (e.g. '50')
+          * DER configuration ID (e.g. '50') -> only for detailed
-        * DER low voltage ride through settings (e.g. 0.7 p.u., 10 s)
+          * Type of ODE solver

 2. Specify whether simulation is static or dynamic.